-If you have failed to get a start and have been flooding the carburettor you may have glutted the engine-REMEDY, turn off the petrol, open the throttle and air lever wide and give the engine several kicks over, then try starting again with the throttle only a little open, with the air lever open.
+If you have failed to get a start and have been flooding the carburetter you may have glutted the engine-REMEDY, turn off the petrol, open the throttle and air lever wide and give the engine several kicks over, then try starting again with the throttle only a little open, with the sir lever open.

 - (f).
 ENGINE SPITS BACK INTO CARBURETTOR WHEN THROTTLE IS OPENED GRADUALLY.
-If the main jet is the correct size for power the general REMEDY is to close the However:- - (1).
-Make sure there is a good supply of petrol. - (2).
+If the main jet is the correct size for power the general REMEDY is to close the - (I).
+Make sure there is a good supply of petrol - (2).
 See there is no obstruction in the main jet. - (3).
-See that the level of the petrol is not more then ‡" below the top surface of the jet plate. - (4).
+See that the level of the petrol is not more than 1" below the top surface of the jet plate. - (4).
 If the above conditions are correct and spitting still continues at one particular throttle opening, it may indicate a weak phase in the mixture.
 If the engine runs slowly on the pilot jet and also gives good power on the main jet, this particular weak spot can be absolutely eliminated by fitting a special main jet perforated by side holes, the effective area of which is less than the main sizing hole of the jet.
 This particular weakness of mixture is caused by the main jet coming into operation too late.
-An alternative remedy is to shorten the main jet by 16", but it is better to fit a main jet with side holes which allow a small supply of petrol to add to the mixture before the main jet comes fully into operation. - (g).
-ENGINE RUNS WELL SLOWLY BUT AT SPEEDS MISFIRES.
+An alternative remedy is to shorten the main jet by 18", but it is better to fit a main jet with side holes which allow a small supply of petrol to add to the mixture before the main jet comes fully into operation. - (g).
+ENGINE RUNS WELL SLOWLY BUT AT SPEEDS MISI IRES.
 If there are explosions in the exhaust pipe the trouble is probably due to a faulty sparking plug. - (h).
 FUEL.
-The jet settings recommended are suitable for petrol, benzole or any mixture of petrol and benzole.
-If you use "discol" the main jet should be about six sizes larger, but it is better not to use this unless you have a special float chamber. - (i).
+The jet settings recommended are suitable for petrol, benzole or any mixture not to use this unless you have a special float chamber. - (i).
 OVERHEATING.
 Possibly the main jet is one size too small or there is a restriction in the flow of petrol to the jet which does not show itself at lower speeds.
 REMEDY, verify the